why shop manta sleep

 Weighted Sleep Mask Benefits

-It differs from your average sleep mask because it contains weights in the form of sand or glass beads.
+It differs from your average therapeutic sleep mask because it contains weights in the form of sand or glass beads.
 Like a typical eye mask, it's worn over the eyes and secured around the head.

-To give you a clearer picture, here’s our version, the Manta WEIGHTED Mask.
 And here are weighted sleep mask benefits, plus feedback from people who actually use one.
 What better way to know if weighted is the way to go?

 Blocks Out Light for Better Sleep Quality